 The defendant was charged in 2015 with two counts of indecent assault.
 The first alleged offence occurred in 1980.
 The complainant alleged that the defendant indecently assaulted her.
-The second alleged offence occurred on an unspecified date 2 – 3 weeks after the first alleged incident.
+The second alleged offence occurred on an unspecified date two to three weeks after the first alleged incident.
 The circumstances of this offence were very similar to the first alleged incident with the same complainant.

-At the time of the offences, the complainant was 4 years of age and the defendant was 13 years old.
+At the time of the offences, the complainant was four years of age and the defendant was 13 years old.

-If convicted, the defendant was facing a total of 4 years in prison for the offences.
+If convicted, the defendant was facing a total of four years in prison for the offences.

 The matter was heard in the Downing Centre Local Court in Sydney.
 The case came down to one pertinent legal issue; that is, the age of the defendant and the impact that had on the allegations brought forward by the Crown.
 Section 5 of the Children (Criminal Proceedings) Act 1987 (NSW) provides that no child who is under the age of 10 can be found guilty of an offence.
-However, from the ages of 10 – 14 another rule, known as doli incapax applies.
+However, from the ages of 10 to 14, another rule known as doli incapax applies.

-Doli incapax is a Latin phrase, which when translated means ‘incapable of evil’.
-The common law doctrine states that a child between the ages of 10 and 14 is ‘incapable of committing a crime because of a lack of understanding of the difference between right and wrong’.
-However, it is possible for the Prosecution to rebut this presumption if they can prove beyond a reasonable doubt that the child, when doing the alleged act, knew it was seriously wrong; rather than it being an act of mere naughtiness.
+Doli incapax is a Latin phrase, which when translated means “incapable of evil”.
+The common law doctrine states that a child between the ages of 10 and 14 is “incapable of committing a crime because of a lack of understanding of the difference between right and wrong.”
+However, it is possible for the prosecution to rebut this presumption if they can prove beyond a reasonable doubt that the child, when committing the alleged act, knew it was seriously wrong; rather than it being an act of mere naughtiness.